soldair/node-forkfriend/README.md

     - maxQueue
       - defaults to 100. this is the maximum number of pending messages for workers that should be held while waiting for a functional worker to spawn. after this messages will be dropped but a drop event will be emitted so you application can choose how to handle the issue.
-  - returns "friend" an EventEmitter
+  - returns "friend" an EventEmitter forkfriend.balance()
+  - this method handles round robin for messages of a worker type
+    - overload this method to implement sticky balancing etc.

 friend